Why do I make the statement I do in the header?

 So, let's crunch the electoral projections and kind of wrap things up.

-Other than that, I don't really expect a Texas Democrat to win a statewide race before 2030.
-Period.
+Other than that, I don't totally expect a Texas Democrat to win a statewide race before 2030.
 Along with Texas Dems overrating any demographic advantage, the party's had basically horrible candidates for statewide races.
 And a leadership that's semi-inept, if not fully so.
+And that takes a while to turn around.

 That's why it's laughable that yet another Democratic blogger insists that the promised land will be reached, and fairly quickly.
 Meanwhile, though, let's hope that GOP operative Matt Mackowiak is not listened to by the likes of Hinojosa.
 Shorter Mackowiak: Dems need to run a Bill White type for gov. Whether Battleground Texas is an Obama-organized vehicle for Castro, as Mackowiak claims, is another, albeit interesting, issue.